jcjliu/signature/README.md

 # signature
-Code to compute signature knot invariants via tangles
+Code to compute signature knot invariants via tangles and the theory of ``partial quadratics".